johnGachihi/SICP-Excercise-Book/ch-2.md

 selection of its numerator and denominator.
 These operations have been implemented by the `make-rat`, `numer` and `denom` procedures.
 These procedures form the abstraction barrier.
-The client, at this level, is the part of the program (abstraction layer) that uses rational numbers in terms of the constructor and selectors `make-rat`, `numer` and `denom`.
+The client, at this level, is the part of the program (abstraction layer) that uses the rational number data type in terms of the constructor and selectors `make-rat`, `numer` and `denom`.

-   rational number data type as a Pair
+   rational number as a Pair

 --- `make-rat`, `numer` and `denom` ---

    rational number as a numerator and denominator

-One can take this further to not just data, but also the procedures that manipulate the data.
+We can add another abstraction barrier with the procedures `add-rat`, `sub-rat`, `mul-rat`, `div-rat` and `equal-rat?`

+   rational number as a Pair

+--- `make-rat`, `numer` and `denom` ---

+   rational number as a numerator and denominator

+--- `add-rat`, `sub-rat`, `mul-rat`, ... ---

+   rational numbers in the problem domain

+Structuring a program like this makes it easier to maintain and modify.
+A compound data structure can be represented in many different ways each with a positive or negative impact on performance depending on how it is being used.
+Limiting the dependence of the client on the data structure to a few basic procedures makes it possible to change the representation without having to change the client or its client.

+The flexibility derived from this also allows us to defer decision about the data representation.
+(This is a principle in agile development - defer commitments to when you can make a confident data-based decision)